newca12/shakuntala-devi-trainer/README.md

 * Saturday 6

 If your answer is wrong only the text console version will give you a hint for now.
-Each hint is the result of a step of Shakuntala Devi's algorithm
+Each hint is the result of a step of Shakuntala Devi's algorithm.

+You can adjust the range of the random date with two handy sliders.

 ### Web version ###
 You can try the experimental online version [shakuntala-devi-trainer][2]